dotnet/docs-maui/docs/get-started/installation.md

 - Visual Studio 2022 for Mac 17.4 Preview.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 for Mac System Requirements](/visualstudio/releases/2022/mac-system-requirements).

-To build .NET MAUI apps for iOS or macOS, you'll also need:
+To build, sign, and deploy .NET MAUI apps for iOS or macOS, you'll also need:

 - A Mac that is compatible with the latest version of Xcode.
 For more information, see Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode) 13.
 Xcode 14 support will appear in a future release.
 For more information, see [Xcode 14.0 Support](https://github.com/xamarin/xamarin-macios/issues/15954).